Daheer/Pneumonia-Detection/README.md

 # Usage

 > For coders: Use the 'diagnose' method in detect.py either by importing or editing the script file itself.
-Pass an x-ray image (either a PIL.Image, torch.tensor or numpy.array) as argument to the function.
+Pass an x-ray image (either a PIL.Image, torch.tensor, numpy.array or even a path to the image file) as argument to the function.

 > For non-coders: Visit this [Binder](https://mybinder.org/v2/gh/Daheer/Pneumonia-Detection/HEAD?urlpath=%2Fvoila%2Frender%2Fdetect-voila.ipynb) link, wait for it to render, sip some coffee as you wait :).